parucker/dogs/README.md

 ## Dogs API

-For the **full experience** use this backend.
+For the **full experience** use this backe-nd.
 For it, you just need to comment the second line on /frontend/src/api.js

 # Front-end